UEFA president urges Super League owners to reverse decision - WHIZ News

 “Nasser, thank you from the bottom of my heart.
 You showed that you are a great man,” Ceferin told the Qatari official before also citing Bayern chief executive Karl-Heinz Rummenigge.

-“If you read the email you would be close to crying,” Ceferin said of the fan he identified only as Trevor, whom he had given two tickets to the 2019 Champions League final, when Tottenham lost to Liverpool.
+“If you read the email you would be close to crying,” Ceferin said of the English fan who he gave two tickets to the 2019 Champions League final, which Tottenham lost to Liverpool, after writing to his law firm in Slovenia.

-Ceferin said fans and governments have supported UEFA in resisting the proposed 20-team Super League, which threatens to directly challenge the Champions League and damage the historic pyramid structure of European soccer.

-It is unclear if UEFA’s legal statutes and Champions League rules will allow that before Real Madrid, Chelsea and Manchester City play in the semifinals next week.
-Manchester United and Arsenal also play next week in the Europa League semifinals.
+It is unclear if UEFA’s legal statutes and Champions League rules will allow that before Real Madrid, Chelsea and Man City play in the semifinals next week.
+Man United and Arsenal also play next week in the Europa League semifinals.

+The other Super League teams are Barcelona, Atlético Madrid, AC Milan, Inter Milan and Juventus.

+“We hear day and night about owners, owners, owners.
+What or whom do they own?”
+Ceferin said, suggesting soccer was part of society and everyone’s heritage.

 “If some elect to go their own way, then they must live with the consequences of their choice,” Infantino said.
 “They are responsible for their choice.”